A Zariski dense exceptional set in Manin's conjecture: dimension 2: Exceptional sets in Manin's Conjecture

-\begin{exam} Let $X$ be a smooth Fano variety over a field $F$ and take $L=-K_X$, then $b(F,X,L)$ is equals to the Picard rank of $X$. \end{exam} For more examples and properties on $a$ and $b$-invariants, refers to \cite[Section 3 and 4]{LT19}. \begin{rema} When $X$ is a singular projective variety defined over a field $F$ of characteristic zero, we can not use the same definition to define $a(X,L)$ and $b(F,X,L)$ since the canonical divisor $K_X$ may not exists.
-Instead, we take a resolution of the singularities $\phi:X^\prime\rightarrow X$ and set $a(X,L):=a(X^\prime,\phi^\ast L)$ and $b(F,X,L):=b(F,X^\prime,\phi^\ast L)$.
+\begin{exam} Let $X$ be a smooth Fano variety over a field $F$ and take $L=-K_X$, then $b(F,X,L)$ is equal to the Picard rank of $X$. \end{exam} For more examples and properties of $a$- and $b$-invariants, see \cite[Sections 3 and 4]{LT19}. \begin{rema} When $X$ is a singular projective variety defined over a field $F$ of characteristic zero, we can not use the same definition to define $a(X,L)$ and $b(F,X,L)$ since the canonical divisor $K_X$ may not exist.
+Instead, we take a resolution of singularities $\phi:X^\prime\rightarrow X$ and set $a(X,L):=a(X^\prime,\phi^\ast L)$ and $b(F,X,L):=b(F,X^\prime,\phi^\ast L)$.
 These are well-defined by \cite[Proposition 2.7, Proposition 2.10]{HTT15}. \end{rema}